-Figure 6 shows how much data GP-MPC, PPO, and SAC require to achieve comparable trajectory root-mean-squared error, a common metric for comparing controller performance.
+Figure 6 shows how much data GP-MPC, PPO, and SAC require to achieve comparable trajectory root-mean-squared error (RMSE), a common metric for comparing controller performance.
+The values reported on the x-axis (training data) are measured in seconds of simulation time used for learning, derived as the number of elapsed environment simulation steps and PyBullet's simulation frequency.
 This plot showcases the type of interdisciplinary comparisons uniquely enabled by safe-control-gym.
-In both plots, the untrained GP-MPC displays a performance that is only matched after around 10^3 seconds of simulated data by the RL approaches.
+In both plots, the untrained GP-MPC displays a performance that is only matched after around $10^3$ seconds of simulated data by the RL approaches.
 GP-MPC converges to its optimal performance with roughly one tenth (or less) of the data.
-This highlights how learning-based control approaches are orders of magnitude more data-efficient than model-free RL.
+This highlights how learningbased control approaches are orders of magnitude more data-efficient than model-free RL.
 However, this is largely the result of knowing a reasonable a priori model.
-The evaluation costs of PPO and SAC exhibit large oscillations and learning instability in the early stage, not uncommon in deep RL [11].
+The evaluation costs of PPO and SAC exhibit large oscillations and learning instability in the early stage, not uncommon in deep RL [14].
 Once converged SAC and PPO reach a performance comparable to GP-MPC in the stabilization task.
-PPO can match GP-MPC on the tracking task but its learning is not as stable.
+PPO can match GP-MPC on the tracking task albeit using much more data.
+Although optimal hyper-parameter tuning is beyond the scope of this work, it should be noted that, for example, PPO's learning stability is improved by a larger batch size, especially in the quadrotor tracking task.